Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Inter-Silo Record-Level DP FL with Homogeneous Silo Data

-Further, if $\Al$ is sequentially interactive or compositional (i.e. $\Al \in \mathbb{A}$), then the above lower bounds hold with $C := 1$. \end{theorem} The lower bounds for $\mathbb{A}$ are nearly tight\footnote{Up to logarithms, a factor of $\phi/L$, and for strongly convex case--a factor of $\mu D/L$.
-If $d > \epso^2 n^2 N$, then the LDP algorithm that outputs any $w_0 \in \WW$ attains the matching upper bound $\mathcal{O}(LD).$} by \cref{thm: informal non smooth iid SCO upper bound}.
+The lower bounds for $\mathbb{A}_{(\epso, \delo)}$ are nearly tight\footnote{Up to logarithms, a factor of $\phi/L$, and for strongly convex case--a factor of $\mu D/L$.
+If $d > \epso^2 n^2 N$, then the ISRL-DP algorithm that outputs any $w_0 \in \WW$ attains the matching upper bound $\mathcal{O}(LD).$} by \cref{thm: informal iid SCO upper bound}.
 The first term in each of the lower bounds is the optimal non-private rate; the second terms are proved in~\cref{app: proof of lower bounds}.
-The minimax LDP rates sit between the rates for classical LDP (where even clients are untrusted with their own data) and CDP (where clients and server are trusted): higher trust allows for higher accuracy.
-For example, for $\FF$, the classical LDP rate is $\Theta(LD \min\{1, \sqrt{d}/\epso \sqrt{N}\})$ \cite{duchi13}, and the CDP rate is $\Theta(\phi^2/\sqrt{Nn} + LD\min\{1, \sqrt{d}/\epso n N\})$ \cite{bft19}.
-Our results also imply tight excess risk bounds for cross-device FL with algorithms that satisfy \textit{both LDP and user-level DP simultaneously}.
-See \cref{app: hybrid lower bounds}.
+In particular, if $d \lesssim \epso^2 n$, then the non-private term in each bound is dominant, so the ISRL-DP rates match the respective non-private rates, resulting in ``privacy for free''~\citep{ny}.
+The ISRL-DP rates sit between the rates for LDP and CDP: higher trust allows for higher accuracy.
+For example, for $\FF$, the LDP rate is $\Theta(LD \min\{1, \sqrt{d}/\epso \sqrt{N}\})$~\citep{duchi13}, and the CDP rate is $\Theta(\phi^2/\sqrt{Nn} + LD\min\{1, \sqrt{d}/\epso n N\})$~\citep{bft19}.